simensh/dbt_tutorial/README.md

 DBT Core

 # Installation
-Follow the instructions in the [here](docs/development.md) file, and you will download and install everything needed to run dbt on DuckDB locally.
+Follow the instructions in the [development](docs/development.md) file to get started, and you will download and install everything needed to run dbt on DuckDB locally.
-Make sure that ``` dbt debug ``` runc successfully before you continue to start loading data.
+Make sure that ``` dbt debug ``` runc successfully before you can continue to start loading data.

 # Loading of data
 Load data into dbt: